budm/1PiNV1/README.md

 Your average helmet mount NVD is priced out of reach for the average individual, so this project is a test to attempt to create an affordable helmet mounted NVD for the average individual or the curious tinkerer.

+Case files listed as 2x need to be printed twice, and everything else only needs to be printed once.

 ## Hardware Ver1 (current test):
 ### - RPi 3
 ### - noir camera (arducam B003503)